- I Need To…

 The Treasurer’s Class C Fund is the county’s capital improvements fund.
 The Treasurer’s Office holds proceeds from the county and township motor fuel tax, automation funds, and other revenue.

-As of December 31, 2012, the market value of the Treasurer’s Class C Fund was $189.1-million.
-Yield in the Treasurer’s Class C Fund was 73 basis points, including cash.
+As of December 31, 2013, the market value of the Treasurer’s Class C Fund was $111.1-million.
+Yield in the Treasurer’s Class C Fund, including cash and money markets, was 1.17%.

-- The 3-month average of the 90-day Treasury Bill as quoted by
+- The 90-Day Average of the 3-Year Treasury Note as quoted by the U.S. Treasury Department